Is Teaching English as a Foreign Language Right for You?

 TEFL Abroad Columnist

 John teaching Mariana.

 Editor's Note: The following is John Clites' introductory column as our TEFL Abroad Columnist, where he will approach in practical ways issues relating to teaching English abroad.
 John has spent many years of his life traveling abroad, visiting 25 countries at last count.
 John has a particular penchant for travel off the beaten path and for mixing with the locals.
 Through the years he has sponsored numerous children abroad through Childreach.org, in Bolivia, India, Ecuador, and currently in Peru and Brazil.
-He has lived and taught English in Brazil since 2008, and has written a book on teaching English in Brazil.
+He has lived and taught English in Brazil since 2008.

 Several years ago I ordered a print publication from Transitions Abroad about job opportunities around the world.
 I was somewhat disappointed to see that so many of the jobs were teaching English.
 While I had the desire to try living abroad, teaching English just did not appeal to me.

 Fast forward: Not only do I now teach English in Brazil, but I also find that I sincerely enjoy it.
 I have even authored an e-book about the ins and outs of teaching English here in Brazil.

 The truth?
 Teaching English is ultimately a job.
 However, it is not a bad job.
 For me, it is a not-too-difficult way to support myself here in Brazil, leaves me time to enjoy my adoptive home, and to immerse myself in the culture while respecting it and being respected by my students.